ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Numerical Experiments

-For $r=1,2$, we generated training pairs $\{(\vx_i,f(\vx_i))\}_{i=1}$ where $\vx_i \sim U([-\frac{1}{2},\frac{1}{2}]^{20})$ and trained randomly initialized neural networks of the form \eqref{eq:L layers nn model} with $L = 2$ or $L = 4$ with a weight decay parameter of $\lambda = 10^{-3}$.
-We tested the performance of these neural networks on new samples $\{(\vx_i,f(\vx_i))\}_{i=1}^n$ where either $\vx_i\sim U([-\frac{1}{2},\frac{1}{2}]^{20})$ to measure generalization performance or $\vx_i\sim U([-1,1]^{20})$ to measure out-of-distribution performance.
-We report an estimate of the distance between the active subspace of $f$ and the active subspace of the trained models.
-Specifically, the distance is measured as the sine of the principal angle between $\range(\mV)$ and the subspace spanned by the top $r$ eigenvectors of an estimate of $\gradcov{\hat{f}}$ where $\hat{f}$ is the learned network.
-See \cref{app:experiment details} for details.
-The results are shown in \cref{tab:teacher network results}, and the singular values of the trained networks are shown in \cref{fig:teacher network singular values}.
-We observe that adding linear layers clearly leads to trained networks with lower effective rank; the singular values $\sigma_k$ for larger $k$ of networks with $L = 4$ are many orders of magnitude smaller than their counterparts in $L=2$ networks and often follow a sharp dropoff.
+We test the performance of the trained networks on $m=2048$ new test samples of the form $(\vx_i, f(\vx_i) + \sigma \varepsilon_i)$ where either $\vx_i\sim \uniform([-\frac{1}{2},\frac{1}{2}]^{20})$ to measure in-distribution generalization (\Cref{fig:Generalization MSE}) or $\vx_i\sim \uniform([-1,1]^{20})$ to measure out-of-distribution generalization (\Cref{fig:OOD MSE}).
+In \Cref{fig:Generalization MSE,fig:OOD MSE}, we see that the regularization induced by adding linear layers helps improve in- and out-of-distribution generalization in this setting; models with linear layers approach the irreducible error of $\sigma^2$ with fewer samples than models without linear layers.\footnote{Because of the label noise, the expected squared-error of any model will be at least $\sigma^2$.}

-Adding linear layers and thereby implicitly selecting a network with low effective rank does not always improve generalization when the number of training samples is too small.
-In \cref{tab:teacher network results}, observe that when $r=2$ and $n=64$ or $n=128$, the active subspace of the learned network with $L=4$ is far from the active subspace of $f$ and therefore the learned network generalizes poorly.
-However, after increasing the number of training samples to $n=256$, the learned network properly aligns with $\range(\mV)$.
-This alignment significantly improves generalization.
-In fact, the networks that are aligned with $\range(\mV)$ (i.e., $L=4,r=1,n=64$ and $L=4,r=2,n=256$) not only generalize well to new samples from the data-generating distribution, but also to new samples from \emph{outside} the original distribution.
+Models trained with extra linear layers are better able to adapt to the multi-index model underlying the data because they have a low effective index rank.
+We estimate the EGOP singular values of the trained networks $\hat f$ using the \emph{average} gradient outer product (AGOP) matrix computed over the in-distribution test set:

-Plots of training time mean-squared error loss and weight decay can be found in \cref{app:experiment details}.
-In particular, we observe in \cref{fig:traintime} that $C_4(\theta)$ for the learned network with $L = 4, r=2$ and $n=128$ samples is higher than that for $n=256$, suggesting that the model with fewer training samples is converging to a bad local minimizer.
-Perhaps a specialized initialization could find a minimizer that aligns better with the true active subspace and therefore generalizes.
+As shown in \cite{constantine2015active}, the AGOP is a good estimate of the EGOP with high probability.
+Thus, the singular values of $\hat f$ can be well approximated by the singular values of the square root of the AGOP.
+The singular values for each model $\hat f$ are shown in \Cref{fig:trained singular values}.
+We observe that adding linear layers leads to trained networks with smaller singular values and lower effective index rank; the singular values $\sigma_k$ for larger $k$ of networks with extra linear layers are often many orders of magnitude smaller than their counterparts without linear layers.